 Schedule for deadlines and procedures.

-The First Three Weeks of the Semester
+The First Three Weeks of the Semester (15 instructional days)

 Students may drop all courses without the permission of instructors.
 Students must have an exit interview with the Financial Aid Office and other student services offices as appropriate.
 No record of enrollment